 Were you laughing with me or at me?
 I’m confident that me arguing with the kebab man or falling off a stool when drunk was hilarious for you, but not so much for me.
 The time you genuinely thought we were having fun together, was probably (hopefully, at least) a result of our friendship, not because of alcohol.

-I recently read a life-changing book This Naked Mind: Control Alcohol, Find Freedom, Discover Happiness & Change Your Life: Volume 1 written by author, Annie Grace.
+I recently read a life-changing book This Naked Mind: Control Alcohol, Find Freedom, Discover Happiness & Change Your Life: Volume 1 written by the author, Annie Grace.
 This Naked Mind is packed with surprising insight into the reasons we drink, it opened my eyes to the startling role of alcohol in our culture.
-Annie Grace brilliantly weaves psychological, neurological, cultural, social and industry factors with her extraordinarily candid journey.
+Annie Grace brilliantly weaves psychological, neurological, cultural, social, and industry factors with her extraordinarily candid journey.
 It’s impossible to put down once you begin reading.

 One chapter discusses how we associate positive experiences, such as laughing with our friends, with alcohol through association.
 If we experience these situations without alcohol, we would be having an equally good time but our minds are tricked into associating alcohol with having fun.
 Does that make sense?
 Annie explains it better, so I definitely recommend giving This Naked Mind a read, whether you drink regularly, occasionally or you’re abstinent from alcohol, like me.